wyatt8740/IBM3161-font/README.md

 the font previewer.

 ### Unix/X11 Installation
-In Unix and Linux distros with X11, you'll want the OpenType bitmap (.otb) and/or the TrueType font (.ttf).
+In (non-OS X/NextSTEP) Unix and Linux distros with X11, you'll want the OpenType bitmap (.otb) and/or the TrueType font (.ttf).

 There is also a PCF font (old-school X11 font) that it may be a good idea to install for programs like `xterm` and the GUI version of `emacs`.